There is no secret trading or investment strategy, that will beat all others.

 So, why do so many traders fail?

 Maintaining discipline, avoiding mistakes and our ingrained biases make even simple strategies hard to execute in reality.
-Chasing the perfect indicator, pattern or combination thereof will usually lead to over-optimizing to past data (essentially optimizing to randomness) and over-leveraging your trades.
+Chasing the perfect indicator, pattern or combination thereof will usually lead to over-optimizing strategies to past data (essentially optimizing to randomness) and over-leveraging your trades – this can quickly lead to large losses.

 A major fallacy is the idea to simply transfer ideas from one time frame to another.